by IA Keong Ang

 A person submitting a nomination must retain a complete copy of every document submitted as part of the nomination and must phone 0409 525 963 or (03) 9787 7974 to confirm that it has been received if delivery has not been acknowledged 24 hours after expected delivery time.

-Please address nominations comprising email messages and/or attachments to email@example.com to be received on or before:
+Address nominations comprising email messages and/or attachments to

 News from the States / Territories